Canandaigua National Corp Sells 255 Shares of Silicon Motion Technology Co. (NASDAQ:SIMO)

-Canandaigua National Corp trimmed its position in shares of Silicon Motion Technology Co.
-(NASDAQ:SIMO – Get Rating) by 7.4% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Canandaigua National Corp cut its holdings in Silicon Motion Technology Co.
+(NASDAQ:SIMO – Get Rating) by 7.4% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 3,184 shares of the semiconductor producer’s stock after selling 255 shares during the period.
-Canandaigua National Corp’s holdings in Silicon Motion Technology were worth $303,000 at the end of the most recent reporting period.
+Canandaigua National Corp’s holdings in Silicon Motion Technology were worth $303,000 as of its most recent SEC filing.

-The company also recently declared a quarterly dividend, which was paid on Friday, February 25th.
-Investors of record on Monday, February 14th were paid a dividend of $0.50 per share.
-The ex-dividend date was Friday, February 11th.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 2.85%.
-Silicon Motion Technology’s dividend payout ratio is presently 34.85%.

 Several analysts have recently commented on SIMO shares.
-StockNews.com downgraded shares of Silicon Motion Technology from a “strong-buy” rating to a “buy” rating in a research report on Monday, February 21st.
-Cowen raised their target price on shares of Silicon Motion Technology from $105.00 to $110.00 in a research note on Friday, January 28th.
-Zacks Investment Research raised shares of Silicon Motion Technology from a “strong sell” rating to a “buy” rating and set a $85.00 target price for the company in a research note on Wednesday, February 2nd.
+Cowen raised their price objective on shares of Silicon Motion Technology from $105.00 to $110.00 in a research report on Friday, January 28th.
+Zacks Investment Research upgraded shares of Silicon Motion Technology from a “strong sell” rating to a “buy” rating and set a $85.00 price objective on the stock in a research report on Wednesday, February 2nd.
 Needham & Company LLC raised their target price on shares of Silicon Motion Technology from $115.00 to $130.00 and gave the company a “buy” rating in a research note on Friday, January 28th.
+StockNews.com cut shares of Silicon Motion Technology from a “strong-buy” rating to a “buy” rating in a research note on Monday, February 21st.
 Finally, B. Riley raised their target price on shares of Silicon Motion Technology from $130.00 to $135.00 and gave the company a “buy” rating in a research note on Friday, January 28th.
 One research analyst has rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
 According to MarketBeat, Silicon Motion Technology presently has an average rating of “Buy” and an average target price of $103.11.

+Silicon Motion Technology (NASDAQ:SIMO – Get Rating) last issued its quarterly earnings data on Tuesday, January 25th.
+The semiconductor producer reported $1.90 EPS for the quarter, topping analysts’ consensus estimates of $1.76 by $0.14.
+Silicon Motion Technology had a net margin of 21.68% and a return on equity of 30.69%.
+During the same period in the previous year, the company posted $0.04 earnings per share.
+On average, equities research analysts forecast that Silicon Motion Technology Co. will post 7.2 earnings per share for the current year.

+The business also recently disclosed a quarterly dividend, which was paid on Friday, February 25th.
+Investors of record on Monday, February 14th were issued a dividend of $0.50 per share.
+The ex-dividend date of this dividend was Friday, February 11th.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.85%.
+Silicon Motion Technology’s payout ratio is 34.85%.

 About Silicon Motion Technology (Get Rating)